balderdashy/sails-docs/reference/websockets/sails.io.js/SailsSocket/methods.md

 io.socket.reconnect();
 ```

 > When an instance is in a disconnected state, its properties may be changed.
-This method allows an instance that has been disconnected from one server to be reconnected to another without losing its event bindings or queued requests.
+This means that an instance that has been disconnected from one server to be reconnected to another without losing its event bindings or queued requests.

 ##### `.removeAllListeners()`